xupeiwust/deepforge/README.md

 - [Datamodel Developer Slides](https://docs.google.com/presentation/d/1hd3IyUlzW_TIPnzCnE-1pdz00Pw8WaIxYiOW_Hyog-M/edit#slide=id.p)

 ## Interested in contributing?
 Contributions are welcome!
 Either fork the project and submit some PR's or shoot me an email about getting more involved!
+If you have any questions, check out the [wiki](https://github.com/dfst/deepforge/wiki/) or drop me a line on the gitter!

 Sponsored by [Digital Reasoning](http://www.digitalreasoning.com/)